Materials-Consortia/OPTIMADE/optimade.rst

     - :val:`CONTAINS`, :val:`STARTS WITH`, :val:`ENDS WITH`: indicating support for substring filtering of this property using the respective operator.
 MUST NOT appear if the property is not of type String.

-    - :val:`HAS`, :val:`HAS ALL`, :val:`HAS ANY`: indicating support for the MANDATORY features for list property comparison using the respective operator.
+    - :val:`HAS`, :val:`HAS ALL`, :val:`HAS ANY`: indicating support of the MANDATORY features for list property comparison using the respective operator.
 MUST NOT appear if the property is not of type List.

     - :val:`HAS ONLY`: indicating support for list property comparison with all or a subset of the OPTIONAL constructs using this operator.
 MUST NOT appear if the property is not of type List.